 These essential components are JVM-based applications.
-So, the JRE needs to be pre-installed and the JAVA_HOME is correctly set to each component.
+So, the JRE needs to be pre-installed and the JAVA\HOME is correctly set to each component.

-Component Role Version Remarks

-Java JRE 8/11 Officially released against JDK8

-Kyuubi Gateway Engine lib Beeline 1.7.2 Kyuubi Server Kyuubi Engine Kyuubi Hive Beeline

-Spark Engine >=3.1 A Spark distribution

-Flink Engine >=1.14.0 A Flink distribution

-Trino Engine >=363 A Trino cluster

-Doris Engine N/A A Doris cluster

-Hive Engine Metastore • 3.1.x • N/A A Hive distribution An optional and external metadata store, whose version is decided by engines
+Component Role Version Remarks Java JRE 8/11/17 Officially released against JDK8 Kyuubi Gateway Engine lib Beeline 1.10.0-SNAPSHOT Kyuubi ServerKyuubi EngineKyuubi Beeline Spark Engine 3.2 to 3.5 A Spark distribution Flink Engine 1.17 to 1.19 A Flink distribution Trino Engine N/A A Trino cluster allows to access via trino- client v411 Doris Engine N/A A Doris cluster Hive Engine Metastore 2.1-cdh6/2.3/3.1 N/A A Hive distribution An optional and external metadata store, whose version is decided by engines Zookeeper HA >=3.4.x Disk Storage N/A N/A

-Zookeeper НА >=3.4.x

-Disk Storage N/A N/A